Assistant Principal Second Violin

 Music festivals in which she has participated include Aspen, Banff, Beijing International Music Festival, Tanglewood and Verbier.
 In addition, she has toured Germany and the U.S. with the New York City-based chamber orchestra The Knights.

 In addition to recent Minnesota Orchestra recordings, Belcher performs on two albums of works by John Adams, recorded by the St. Louis Symphony under David Robertson.
 Her discography also includes a disc of Mozart violin concertos recorded on the Ancalagon Records with Lara and Scott St. John and the Knights.

 A St. Louis native, Belcher began violin studies at the age of three.
 She earned a bachelor's degree from the Cleveland Institute of Music, where she studied with Paul Kantor, and a master's degree from the Shepherd School of Music, working with Kathleen Winkler.
-She and her husband, cellist Richard Belcher of the Enso String Quartet, love living in Minneapolis.
+She and her husband Richard, who is the cellist of the Enso String Quartet, love living in Minneapolis with their son Finn.